InfraXCoders/mf-research-portal/TECH-STACK-COMPARISON.md

 ## 🎯 Why Current Stack is Better for This Project

 ### **1. Project Requirements Match**
-The MF Research Portal is primarily a **data display and calculation tool**, not a user account system.
+The Financial Safar is primarily a **data display and calculation tool**, not a user account system.
 Current requirements:
 - ✅ Display real-time fund data
 - ✅ Compare funds
 - ✅ Calculate returns